matteofiorini92/mindful-reminders/README.md

 ### Homepage

 The homepage contains a background image of a yellow toned nature scene that aims to evoke a sense of calm.
 The charity Mind states that bringing nature into your everyday life can benefit both your mental and physical wellbeing.
 During a workday, people may not have the opportunity to be present in nature.
 However, researchers led by Vrije University Medical Centre in the Netherlands conducted a study that shows that even just looking at images of nature could be enough to lower work stress levels.

 The Homepage contains the title, Mindful Reminders, a navigation bar and a modal pop-up form that appears on opening the webpage prompting the user to set their work schedule which will generate their reminders for the day.

+### Schedule

+Upon opening the Homepage, the user is greeted with a form that allows them to enter their work schedule.
+This includes:

+- The time they start work.
+- Their lunch-break.
+- The time they finish work.

+The user will be alerted with a notification at these times.
+This encourages the user, for example, to take their lunch break which,

+ These details are saved to local storage which saves the user from needing to enter each day; however, they have the option to amend this information by clicking the 'My Schedule' button in the navigation bar.

+### Mindful Tips

+A 2017 study published in the Journal of Occupational Health Psychology concluded that people who engage in recovering activities during their breaks experience higher levels of well-being at the end of a working day.
+They concluded that mindful relaxation produced the best results in providing stress relief.

+Mindful Reminders provides the user with a range of techniques to help them to integrate a mindful routine at work, where they spend a lot of their time, to help boost their well-being.

+###

 ### Future Features